Hunter-Open-Source-Club/hacktoberfest21.cpp/README.md

 ## Hunter CS Catalog
 _What do I even need to graduate?_
-The interactive program to help you answer that question figure out the classes you need to finish getting your degree.
+The interactive program to help you answer that question and figure out the classes you need to finish getting your degree.
 Able to check:
 - What kind of CS classes are needed to graduate.